Larger Quantities, Lower Prices

 The Interrupted Fern is a fern that's part of the Osmundaceae family.
-It can be found in regions of the world such as China, the Himalayas and North America.
+It can be found in regions of the world such as China, the Himalayas, and North America.
 It's suitable for zones between 3 and 8.
 The fern grows to anywhere between two and three feet upon maturity.
 It develops spreads of between two and three feet as well.
 The Interrupted Fern is a non-flowering plant that thrives in anything between partial and full shades.
-It can withstand significant degrees of shade.
+It can withstand significant degrees of darkness.

 Growing these ferns in soil that's anywhere between moderate and damp is straightforward.
 It flourishes in soil that's acidic and damp.
 It can adjust to different circumstances without a problem, however.
 This plant typically appears on ravines' damp slopes.
 It typically shows up in damp woodlands and on sandstone ledges, too.
 People typically spot them in northerly regions beyond the Missouri River.
-It has wide fronds that are "interrupted," hence its naming.
+It has wide fronds that are "interrupted," hence it's naming.
 Leaflets are responsible for the interruption.
 These leaflets generally drop to the ground in the middle of the summer.

-The Interrupted Fern isn't generally associated with major disease or insect issues at all.
+The Interrupted Fern isn't generally associated with significant disease or insect issues at all.
 As far as gardens go, it tends to do well alongside hostas.
 It does well alongside these plants in gardens that are wild.
 Woodlands that have ample shade tend to be appropriate, too.
 It's not at all uncommon to see these ferns right by streams and ponds.
 They can function as appealing accents for borders that have shade.

 The Interrupted Fern has had quite a few applications.
 Iroquois peoples frequently relied on it as a means of taking care of venereal and blood conditions.
 It's a widely known ornamental plant.